mkkellogg/GTE/README.md

 3. Running the demo

+	Before running the demo, make sure you have downloaded the models and textures that it needs.
+They can be found at: http://projects.markkellogg.org/downloads/models-textures.zip.
+Uncompress the archive in the 'resources' sub-folder, the process should create two new folders: 'resources/models' and 'resources/textures'.

 	To run the demo, do not run the 'gtedemo' executable directly.
 Instead, execute the 'rungtedemo.sh' script that is in the root of the GTE installation, which will ensure the demo's working directory is correctly set up.